 StudyMate for the Apple II costs \$49.95; a classroom edition is priced at \$99.95.
-For more information, circle number 352 on the Reader Service card, or contact CompuTeach, 78 Olive Street, New Haven, CT 06511, (207) 777-7738.
+For more information, circle number 352 on the Reader Service card, or contact CompuTeach, 78 Olive Street, New Haven, CT 06511, (207) 777-7738. - P.S.

-- P.S.

-- An optical character reader (OCR) that works with the Vitesse Quickie for the Apple ligs would be able to scan text and create text files at the rate of 50 words per minute. - Quickie software for the Apple IIe should be available now. - MECC's Mercury, a low-cost word processor and low-end desktop-publishing program for the Apple Iles, is now shipping. - Two campaigns to "save the Apple II" the II Infinitum effort to write millions of letters to newspapers, magazines, and Apple in praise of the Apple II, and the Open Letter Project, dedicated to buying a full-page ad in The Wall Street Journal for an open letter to John Sculley have joined forces.
-It's not certain whether the goal is "one big letter" or many little ones. - €Apple's IIGS HyperCard is facing a sea of troubles: It's slow, it's hard to use, it uses megabytes of memory.
-Insiders at Roger Wagner Publishing, makers of HyperStudio, aren't
+An optical character reader (OCR) that works with the Vitesse Quickie for the Apple llos would be able to scan text and create text files at the rate of 50 words per minute.

+Quickie software for the Apple lle should be available now.

+MECC's Mercury, a low-cost word processor and low-end desktop-publishing program for the Apple IIcs, is now shipping.

+Two campaigns to "save the Apple II" - the II Infinitum effort to write millions of letters to newspapers, magazines, and Apple in praise of the Apple II, and the Open Letter Project, dedicated to buying a full-page ad in The Wall Street Journal for an open letter to John Sculley - have joined forces.
+It's not certain whether the goal is "one big letter" or many little ones.

+➢Apple's IIcs HyperCard is facing a sea of troubles: It's slow, it's hard to use, it uses megabytes of memory.
+Insiders at Roger Wagner Publishing, makers of HyperStudio, aren't afraid of the competition: "If Apple releases a bad hypermedia product, it makes us look that much better."

-- ☼If developers needed any more arguments against copy protection, the upgrade from the Apple IIcs ROM 01 to ROM 03 should have given it to them. - The folks from Zip Technology were seen rushing from booth to booth at AppleFest, where they had no booth of their own, testing the GS Zip Chip with as much software as possible. - ☼Dave Westbrook of Ingenuity (formerly Applied Ingenuity) showed us the CDrive internal hard drive for the Apple IIe and IIc at AppleFest.
-It looks small and neat.
+If developers needed any more arguments against copy protection, the upgrade from the Apple lies ROM 01 to ROM 03 should have given it to them.

+The folks from Zip Technology were seen rushing from booth to booth at AppleFest, where they had no booth of their own, testing the GS Zip Chip with as much software as possible.